JohannesPham/RealestateauRentalPrediction/README.md

 # Realestate.com.au Rental Prediction

-Use supervisor learning models to predict the price of rental properties based on 3 attributes.
+Use supervised learning models to predict the price of rental properties based on 3 attributes.
  - Price (Main attribute)
  - The number of room
  - The location